Frankie Avalon: 1960s

 Avalon received an offer to appear in a swashbuckler set in 10th century Spain about Fernán González of Castile, The Castilian (1963).
 This was followed by the Beach Party sequel, Muscle Beach Party (1963), which proved to be popular.
 Even more so was the third in the film series Bikini Beach (1964), where Avalon had a dual role.
 In August 1964, Avalon announced he had signed to make ten films in five years for AIP.

-Pajama Party (1964) was the unofficial fourth film in the series; it was a science fiction spoof in which Avalon ceded the leading man duties to Tommy Kirk, but he did have a cameo in it, however.
+Pajama Party (1964) was the unofficial fourth film in the series; it was a science fiction spoof in which Avalon ceded the leading man duties to Tommy Kirk, retaining a cameo.
 He was back as the leading man in Beach Blanket Bingo (1965).
-Avalon later recalled, "'That's the picture of mine that I think people remember best, and it was just a lot of kids having a lot of fun ... a picture about young romance and about the opposition of adults and old people...
-It was also fun because we got to learn how to fake skydive out of an airplane."
+He later recalled: "That's the picture of mine that I think people remember best, and it was just a lot of kids having a lot of fun ... a picture about young romance and about the opposition of adults and old people ... also fun because we got to learn how to fake skydive out of an airplane."

 Avalon also appeared in nearly two dozen TV episodes, including ABC's The Bing Crosby Show and The Patty Duke Show, appearing often as himself.
 Later, he became a national television spokesperson for Sonic Drive-In.
 In 1965, he appeared in the Combat!
 TV series episode "Brother, Brother" as a childhood friend of Pfc.
 Kirby, played by Jack Hogan.
+Avalon and Tuesday Weld supported Bob Hope in the comedy film, I'll Take Sweden (1965) for Edward Small.